vmtk/vmtk-old-website/index.md

 ## News

+### Mar 3, 2012: Announcement: vmtk at the CFD in Medicine and Biology Conference, Dead Sea.

+For anyone attending the Computational Fluid Dynamics in Medicine and Biology Conference (in conjunction with the 7th International Biofluid Mechanics Symposium), March 25 - 30, 2012, Crowne Plaza Dead Sea, Ein Bokek, Dead Sea, Israel.
+I (Luca) will be giving a talk on Monday and I'll be available at the [Orobix](http://www.orobix.com) desk (we are among the conference sponsors).

+Please come up and bring your own data.
+I'll be giving a couple of free mini-tutorials during the social hours on Monday and Thursday evening.

+If you're interested in making arrangements upfront, email me at *luca dot antiga at orobix dot com*.

+### Mar 3, 2012: Website transition complete

+Thanks to the work of Sara Zanchi and Valentina Rossi, who just joined us at Orobix for their internship and helped us porting the tutorials, the transition to the Github-hosted website has been completed.
+Take a look at the [website repository](https://github.com/vmtk/vmtk.github.com) to see how it's done.
+Thanks to [Jekyll](https://github.com/mojombo/jekyll), we could reproduce the same urls.

+By the way, last night I also switched off the Sourceforge svn and git repositories.
+From now on, [https://github.com/vmtk/vmtk](https://github.com/vmtk/vmtk) takes over.

 ### Feb 29, 2012: Website migrated to Github

 The vmtk website is being migrated to [Github](https://github.com/vmtk/vmtk.github.com) and released under a Creative Commons license.
 It is a git repostory itself, so feel free to fork it, add a tutorial or two and send us a pull request.